Lexington Lake Park

 Lexington Lake Park has one large shelter.
 Shelters are perfect for parties, family reunions, corporate events, and weddings!
 To ensure the use of a shelter, reservations are recommended.

-For individual shelter details, view the Subfacilities section below.
+For shelter details and to reserve online, view the Subfacilities section below.

 Lexington Lake Park offers a 27-acre lake for boating and fishing.
 JCPRD fishing and/or boating permits, and state fishing licenses (per state regulations) are required before utilizing the lake.
 See below for requirements.